INDIA VENSTER

 Hikers may encounter a variety of plant species, including proteas, ericas, and restios, showcasing the biodiversity of this UNESCO-protected site.

-Birdwatchers will appreciate the chance to spot Cape sugarbirds and orange-breasted sunbirds flitting amidst the fynbos, adding a touch of avian splendor to the rugged mountain landscape.
+Birdwatchers will appreciate the chance to spot Cape sugarbirds and orange-breasted sunbirds flitting amidst the fynbos, adding a touch of avian splendour to the rugged mountain landscape.

 If you’re lucky you may even spot the exotic Himalayan tahr.
 In the 1930’s these mountain goats escaped from the Groote Schuur Zoo which was then located on the slopes of Table Mountain.